gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 Auto DevOps provides great defaults for all the stages; you can, however, [customize](#customizing) almost everything to your needs.

+For an overview on the creation of Auto DevOps, read the blog post [From 2/3 of the Self-Hosted Git Market, to the Next-Generation CI System, to Auto DevOps](https://about.gitlab.com/2017/06/29/whats-next-for-gitlab-ci/).

 ## Prerequisites

 TIP: **Tip:**